fieldtrip/website/tutorial/mvpa_light.md

 ## Advanced topics

-In this section we address slightly more advanced topics that might become important once you start using MVPA on a regular basis.
+In this section we address slightly more advanced topics that might become important once one starts using MVPA on a regular basis.

 ### Hyperparameters